learn-co-curriculum/a-react-app-example/README.md

 class that `Component` and `moment` are both being used.
 They are being _imported_ in from the `node_modules` folder.

-The import for `ExampleComponent` is slightly different.
-In this case, `App.js` is pulling in another file in the same directory, `./ExampleComponent`, which allows it to use `<ExampleComponent />` as we saw earlier.
+The imports for `ExampleComponent` and `TestComponent` are slightly different.
+In this case, `App.js` is pulling in other files in the same directory, like `./ExampleComponent`, which allows it to use `<ExampleComponent />` as we saw earlier.

 Then, what is happening with `export`?
 By including the `export` line, we are